 The most common method of abortion prior to 9 weeks from your last period is a two-dose regiment of Mifepristone, or RU-486, also known as the Abortion Pill, followed by Misoprostol (Cytotec).
 With the first pill, RU-486 blocks the hormone progesterone, which is needed to sustain the pregnancy, and causes the lining of your uterus to shed so your pregnancy can no longer continue, and the second pill causes the uterus to contract and the embryo to pass.

-It involves two to three trips to the doctor's office over a period of two weeks.
+It generally involves two to three trips to the doctor's office over a period of two weeks.
 In 4 to 5% of women, the pills are not effective, requiring you to return for a surgical abortion.

 Plan B (The Morning After Pill / Emergency Contraception)